 The construction of Phase I was completed and delivered in the first quarter of 2012.
-As of 31 March 2021, a remaining GFA of 8,163 sq.m., mainly comprised car parking area, is held for sale.

-In 2013, the Group had disposed of the Phase II of Dalian Coastal International Centre to an independent third party.
+As of 31 March 2022, a remaining GFA of 8,163 sq.m., mainly comprised car parking area, is held for sale.
+The Group had disposed of the Phase II of Dalian Coastal International Centre to an independent third party in 2013.